-Liv Runesdatter lives in Stavanger, a small town in western Norway.
+Liv Runesdatter lives in Stavanger, in western Norway.
 She is a critically acclaimed Norwegian singer, composer and producer.
 As a vocalist she explores and pushes the limits of the natural acoustics of the voice.
 Her trademark is a personal and creative sound, rich with contrasts, textures, expressions and dynamics.
 Her musical roots lie in classical music, improvisational music and in traditional world music.

 The Norwegian folk tunes are inseparable from Norwegian roots, tradition and thought.
 Liv Runedatters traditional folk songs are embellished with life stories and tales, coloured by material from her own musical universe, and inspired from hoarse voices on creaky old recordings, nature, squeaking audiotape players, rooms, shapes, smells, sounds and people.
 The Norwegian traditional roots are evident, though impulses from other places and traditions can be traced.